mamidon23/Accessible-Robot-Controls/README.md

 # Accessible-Robot-Controls
+A demo video of this project operating can be found here: https://youtu.be/NfFuXzByAeY

 A method of controlling the Hiwonder MaxArm with both an Xbox Adaptive Controller and UDP head tracking and an ESP32 microcontroller.

 This code was written by Kyle Patterson for Spring 2023 CE-490: Senior CE Design,